Tips and to-dos from money guru Jean Chatzky

 □ Draft a will:

 If you die without a will—or "intestate"—the state will likely decide what happens to your belongings.
 In some states, they will all pass to your spouse if you have one.
 In others, they won't.
-But this doesn't solve the problem of both of you and your spouse passing at the same time.
+But this doesn't solve the problem of both you and your spouse passing at the same time.
 You'll need to name an executor: someone financially stable and trustworthy to administer your estate after you die.
 More importantly, you'll name guardians for minor children.
 If you are caring for an adult child with special needs, you should consult with your attorney to develop a plan for their care in your absence.
 If you don't take care of these types of situations, you subject your children to what can become a long, drawn-out legal battle.

 □ Name guardians:

 You may want to name one person—not a couple—because should that couple divorce, your children could wind up with the one who wouldn't have been your choice.
 So, make a list.
 Then winnow it down by answering these questions: Does this person have the time to take care of my children?
 Does he or she share my values?
 Is this person young enough and in good enough health to take on this challenge long-term?
 Is the person geographically desirable?
-Does he or she have the resources necessary (or will I be leaving enough so that's not an issue)?
+Does he or she have the necessary resources (or will I be leaving enough so that's not an issue)?
 Is he or she willing to do it?

 □ Round out your plan: